 I learned all the above information about systemizing while songwriting (and my ultra-productive get-a-day-job brain would sometimes tell me songwriting was a waste of time).
 If you learn a lot about one system, you are learning a lot about all systems.
 That’s one micro-macro realization that makes them amazing!

 It took me a long time to appreciate how a body is a very smart and powerful system.
 I toyed with this system on a dangerous level for a variety of reasons.
 One reason is that once you are sick, it is very hard to "think your way out" of a disease caused by your thinking.

 A very interesting starvation study conducted in MN at the end of WWII found perfectly normal and healthy men lost interest in social activities when put on restricted diets.
 They became obsessive, they talked less, they laughed less, they became apathetic, irritable, ecstatic and then depressed - all when they were starved.
 Self-injurious behavior also happened as a result of being starved.

 I bring this up to raise an important point.
 Some of the autistic traits seen in starvation are universal.
 Social engagement drops off the radar, sounds become louder, lights become brighter and smells become stronger - all to protect a vulnerable animal and help it focus on finding food.

 The repercussions of the starvation experiment followed many of the men in the MN study throughout their lives.
-For me personally, I wonder if the biological experience of starvation made saving money like a primal event (like an animal hoarding resources for the future and genuinely excited by any contrast of current "abundance").
+For me personally, I wonder if the biological experience of starvation made personal finance like a primal event (like an animal hoarding resources for the future and relieved by any contrast of current "abundance").